ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

 To help identify formal policy statements, each is prefixed with an identifier of the form: `POLFLMxxx`, where `xxx` is a unique ID number.

+**Note:** While this policy explicitly discusses filming and photography activities, the principles in this policy apply to all media types, for example audio recordings

 ## Objective

 This document describes: